Hongsworth/MLCW1/README.md

 - _Parameters of the Function: `node`, `x`, `y`, `width`_
 - _Values Returned: N/A_

+takes in the start x and y value of the graph we draw to - intially set to 0 and the width - how wide we darw rhe tree check if we're at leaf and draw and return node is the current node were drawing but intially is set to root has helper functions

 TO DO: add some information here about the function

 ## How to Run Our Code: